scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 ### SCION Header Specification

-This section gives an introduction to the SCION header structure and specification.
-A much more detailed description of the SCION header is provided in section "SCION Header Specification" of the SCION Data Plane draft {{I-D.dekater-scion-dataplane}}.
+As mentioned above, when a source endpoint wants to communicate with a destination endpoint in SCION, it encodes the end-to-end path made up out of path segments in the SCION packet header.
+This section introduces the SCION header structure and specification.
+A much more detailed description of the SCION header is provided in the section "SCION Header Specification" of the SCION Data Plane draft {{I-D.dekater-scion-dataplane}}.

 #### SCION Packet Header